 Handily, if you're playing music when you bring up the Control Center, the media screen is the first thing you'll see.
 Saves you a swipe.

-Best iPhone 7 tips and hidden features: How to shoot 4K video or 60 Frames-Per-Second (FPS) video on the iPhone 7
+Best iPhone 7 tips and hidden features: How to master the iPhone 7 or 7 Plus' camera, with our complete camera guide

 Best iPhone 7 tips and hidden features: How to set up restrictions for apps and make the iPhone kid-friendly

 In the iPhone 7's settings men, head to the Restrictions section.
 In this PIN-protected menu you can enable restrictions, which allows you to disable key apps and features such as Siri, AirDrop and CarPlay.
 You can also prevent the installation and deletion of apps, App Store purchases and more - handy if your young one is going to be handling your iPhone without supervision.